ZabGo/Feniks-Project/feniksproject/README.md

 ## Deploying app to AWS S3

 ### Step 1
-Build the app for production by enter the command `npm run build`
+Build the app for production by entering the command `npm run build`

 ### Step 2
-Deploy the build folder to your S3 bucket by enter the following command: `npm run deploy`<br>
+Deploy the build folder to your S3 bucket by entering the following command: `npm run deploy`<br>

 You can change the bucket name in the file package.jason: `aws s3 sync build/ s3://name_of_the_bucket`